baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

 export default { appRules, netRules };
 ```

-### Combining the Policies
+### Consolidating Policies

-After defining the individual policy groups, we combine them into a single firewall policy and associate it with the Azure Firewall.
+After defining individual policy groups, we combine them into a single firewall policy and associate it with the Azure Firewall.

+**Steps**:
-1. **Create a Firewall Policy**:

-   - This acts as a container for all the rules.
+1. **Create a Firewall Policy**: Acts as a container for all rules.
-   - Must have the same tier as the Azure Firewall.

-2. **Aggregate Rules**:

-   - Collect all network and application rules from the AKS, DevOps, and CloudPC policy groups.
+2. **Aggregate Rules**: Collect network and application rules from all policy groups.
-   - Ensure there are no conflicting rules.

-3. **Create Rule Collection Groups**:

-   - Organize rules into collections based on priority and action (e.g., allow or deny).
+3. **Create Rule Collection Groups**: Organize rules based on priority and action.
-   - Assign priorities to determine the order in which rules are evaluated.

-4. **Associate with Azure Firewall**:
-   - Link the firewall policy to the Azure Firewall instance.
-   - This ensures that all traffic passing through the firewall is subject to the defined rules.
+4. **Associate with Azure Firewall**: Link the policy to the firewall instance to enforce the rules.

 ```typescript
 import * as network from "@pulumi/azure-native/network";